Royal Palm at Waipio I

 No analysis available

-I searched for phrases like mandatory hotel pool, required rental program, or cannot opt out.
-The remarks contain no indication of any rental pool arrangement, so mandatory participation is not supported.
+I looked for wording like mandatory hotel pool, required rental program, or cannot opt out.
+The remarks do not indicate any rental pool arrangement, so mandatory participation is not supported.

 No analysis available